706-419-3883

 Fear of loss reinforces anxiety.
 To overcome anxiety, we need to not only recognize our faulty thinking patterns but our underlying fears.

 Conscious loss of a loved one, a physical capability, or a job, often reinforces anxiety and underlying depression.
 Fear of losing someone or something valuable to us can propel us into the throes of a frenzied anxiety.
 When this happens to me, I find it helpful to realize that in some ways I was happy before I even had the desired relationship or object.
 Teaching, for example, is very dear to me.
 Sometimes I have nightmares about losing my job or the capacity to teach.
-Objectively, however, I realize that I was just as happy, even somewhat happier, when I was working as a patient-care worker.
+Objectively, however, I realized that I was just as happy, even somewhat happier, when I was working as a patient-care worker.
 I would be sad for a little while if I didn’t teach, but there are other jobs, just as meaningful, that I could do that would give me a sense of satisfaction.

 Sometimes we have suffered losses of which we are unaware.
 We hadn’t missed them until it came to our attention that they were gone.
 These losses can drag us into shame and embarrassment, pushing us off-balance into insecurity.
 Insecurity comes in so many garbs that it is not always easy to discern.
 These may be especially painful when love and esteem have finally been achieved – and then we lose them to some degree.
 What can we do when this happens?